filecoin-project/specs/payments.md

 ## Miners Claiming Earnings

 Storage miners get paid entirely through payment channels.
-Payment from a client to a storage miner comes in the form of a set of channel updates that get created up-front.
+Payment from a client to a storage miner comes in the form of a set of channel updates that get created when proposing the deal.
 These updates are each time-locked, and can only be cashed out if the storage miner has not been slashed for the storage that is being paid for.
 (TODO: working on a multi-lane payment channel construction that should make this all pretty easy, only requiring a single on-chain channel construction between each client and storage miner).

 ## Payment Channels

-In order for the retrieval market to work in a timely manner, we need to be able to have off-chain payments.
+In order for the Filecoin Markets to work in a timely manner, we need to be able to have off-chain payments.
 This is a solved problem (at least, for our purposes in v0).
 Payment channels have been implemented and used in bitcoin, ethereum and many other networks.

 The basic premise is this: User A wants to be able to send many small payments to user B. So user A locks up money in a contract that says "this money will only go to user B, and the unclaimed amount will be returned to user A after a set time period".
 Once that money is locked up, user A can send user B signed transactions that user B can cash out at any time.